MikeRogers0/MikeRogersIO/source/blog/2018-02-10-your-mvp-is-a-mess.html.md

 ## How to actually build a rails MVP

 You do it fucking organised.
+Like don't waste time making decisions and figuring out how your tiny idea will work.

 ### yarn for bootstrap

+Don't do your design yourself.
+You'll waste a lot of your time.
+Instead just use Bootstrap and follow its conventions.

 ### ActiveAdmin for admining

+FFS, don't write your own admin panel.
+Just use ActiveAdmin or something, then just define your fields in their DSL.

 ### Simple forms - only list out the forms.

+Again, don't do weird extra work.
+Just list your fields and let the gem do the extra let work.
+You'd be a dumbshit to do any extra.

 ### Devise for users - don't fuck it up.

 Seriously, don't fuck this shit up.
+It pretty much does everything you need for a user to sign up and get using your product.

+### Hosting - Heroku that mess

+Seriously, no one can setup a server.
+Let alone you're 3-bit developer.